Last updated on April 4th, 2023 at 01:14 am

 Aside from houseplants or fresh-cut flowers, consider dried flowers, succulents, terrariums, fairy gardens, and air plants.
 Just be sure to keep them out of the reach of small children and pets.

 Many people already decorate with stone without realizing it.
 Granite counter tops, marble tile, and soapstone hearths are popular modern amenities.
-Beyond those, pewter bowls filled with river rocks, or stacked stone fireplace surrounds are other ways to incorporate this natural material into your house.
+Beyond those, decorative bowls filled with river rocks, or stacked stone fireplace surrounds are other ways to incorporate this natural material into your house.

 Pine cones are very sculptural and can be a beautiful part of your décor.
 They look gorgeous piled within a rustic wire basket.
 Or, adorn an inexpensive grapevine wreath from the craft store with pine cones, along with burlap ribbon and pine sprigs.